sparkflows/sparkflows-docs/docs/installation/installation/linux-install.rst

 Sparkflows can run independently on a machine since we package Apache Spark along with it.
 It can also be connected to a Spark cluster to submit jobs.

-If Sparkflows needs to be connected to a Spark Cluster, install it on an edge node of the cluster.
-The edge node would have the hadoop binaries and spark configs which will be picked up while submitting the jobs.

 Prerequisites
 =============